What They Said is a regular series on the quotes Korea is talking about.

 First of all, Professor Cho has expressed her deepest apologies to the people who were hurt by this incident, including presidential candidate Lee Jae-myung, Chairman Song Young-gil, and the Democratic Party of Korea.
-She also expressed her regrets about not disclosing the story of her child born out of wedlock to National Assembly members Song Young-gil, Kim Byung-joo, and Lee Yong-bin, when they first met regarding her appointment as the co-chairperson of the committee.
+She also expressed her regrets about not disclosing the story of her illegitimate child when she first met with National Assembly members Song Young-gil, Kim Byung-joo, and Lee Yong-bin regarding her appointment as the co-chairperson of the committee.

 In August 2010, Professor Cho had an unwanted pregnancy due to a horrific sexual assault by a third party.
 However, she did not dare even to report the incident due to the insular culture of the military, the social atmosphere, and an illness in her family.
 At that time, her marriage was in a state of de facto collapse, and with the religious belief that she could not kill the life in her belly, she gave birth to her child with the intention of taking responsibility for what happened to her.
 Professor Cho received no compensation or apology from the perpetrator after the aforementioned sexual assault, but she is currently doing her best to care for and raise her children with love.

 After her divorce was finalized, Professor Cho Dong-yeon met her current spouse.
 She disclosed the above information to her spouse and his parents.
 They were very understanding and offered her sincere consolation.
 Through their efforts, Professor Cho now has a happy family with her current spouse and children.